 6. Insider: Best Personalization Platform for Retail and Travel

-Best for: Ecommerce, retail, and travel companies focused on personalization.
+Best for: Ecommerce, retail, and travel companies focused on real-time website personalization.

 What it does

 Insider helps brands personalize customer experiences across websites, apps, email, and messaging channels.
-Unlike many engagement platforms that focus mainly on sending messages, Insider also personalizes the customer experience while users are actively browsing.
+Unlike many engagement platforms that focus mainly on sending messages, Insider also personalizes the customer experience while users are actively browsing — making product recommendations, adjusting homepage content, and serving personalized offers in real time.

 Key features

-- Website personalization: Customize homepage experiences, product recommendations, offers, and content based on customer behavior
+- Website personalization: Customize homepage experiences, product recommendations, and offers based on customer behavior

 - AI-powered recommendations for products, offers, and next best actions